| City considers private oversight of Mill River Park.Agreement would be modeled after New York's Central Park.

 The operating budget provided by the city would be in addition to tax dollars from new construction in the Mill River Corridor, which are set aside for park improvements.

+The Collaborative would supplement the city's investment with at least $200,000 a year raised privately.
+The group would be allowed to host fundraisers, sell the naming rights to new park facilities and open concession stands.
+It would be allowed to charge fees for park programs that could be used to subsidize park operations.
+If the group does not meet its fundraising obligation, the city could withhold funding.
 To give the city more say in Collaborative decisions, Zelinsky has proposed putting a city legislator on its board, formalizing an arrangement that's been in place since the group's inception.
 "I'm strongly concerned that they are turning over the responsibility from the Parks and Recreation Commission over to this Collaborative, and members of the Collaborative board don't have to be approved by the Board of Representatives like other boards and commissions," Zelinsky said.
 "So in all fairness, I thought there should be someone to look out for the public interest and let the Board of Representatives know what's going on."

 Day said the city is not giving up control over the park because elected officials would still hold the purse strings.
 Under the proposed agreement, the Collaborative would have to seek city approval for capital improvements of more than $25,000.
 The city could make its own park improvements, though officials would have to give the Collaborative 60 days' notice.
 "There are built-in protections here," Day said.
 The Board of Representatives would oversee the Collaborative just as it oversees the Parks and Recreation Commission, Day said.
 "This is in no sense ceding control," he said.
 He likened the arrangement to hiring AFB Construction Management, a private, for-profit company based in Trumbull, to oversee parks maintenance.
 "AFB runs our parks right now - that's a private entity," Day said.
 "We have not turned over control of our parks to AFB."